 To be eligible, candidates must:

-(iv) be able to meet the English language requirements as set out in the policy here
+- (iv) be able to meet the English language requirements as set out in the English language requirements policy

 Support will not be given as a supplement to other funding, nor to students who have funding from other sources.